shangfei2014/wombats-learning/_posts/2015-12-10-huigu-chinese.markdown

 -----------

-Today, We will 回顾 what happened this week.
+We have retro every week to 回顾 what happened in the last week.

 <img width='800' src="/wombats-learning/images/huigu.jpg"/>